-There are great personal journals and diaries that we have access to, thanks to nosey researchers and insatiably curious readers, who make their publication worthwhile.
+There are great personal journals and diaries that we have access to, thanks to nosey researchers and the insatiably curious readers who make their publication worthwhile.
 Journals are the “Bonus Features” of the literary world.
 Rarely the main event, they’re a behind-the-scenes look at the great writers, artists, philosophers, etc. – clarifications, doubts, speculations, undeveloped thoughts, personal ephemera of all kinds.

 But the best diaries don’t necessarily come from the most celebrated minds.